These Are the Top 5 Names for the New Crayola Crayon

 Crayola has asked people to help name its newest crayon shade, and the top five choices are in.

-The top five names are Dreams Come Blue, Bluetiful, Blue Moon Bliss, Reach for the Starts and Star Spangled Blue.
+The top five names are Dreams Come Blue, Bluetiful, Blue Moon Bliss, Reach for the Stars and Star Spangled Blue.

 People can vote for the winning shade name from July 1 through Aug.
 31. Voters will also be entered to win one of six grand prizes for a paid trip for four to the Orlando Crayola Experience.
 There will also be a daily prize drawing for the Crayola Air Maker Sprayer.